Pratham82/Github-finder/README.md

 # Github-finder 🔍

-I have create a github information finder.
-I used ES6 classes and created multiple JS files for modulariation.
+I have created a github information finder.
+I used ES6 classes and created multiple JS files for modularization.
 I got a strong understanding of DOM.
 I have learned async await, API calls with github API and much more with this app.

 ####  Features: